 The primary function of remind is parent communication.
 Students can join as well, and it can serve as a group text for information and updates.

 I don’t use it for my first grade class, but I’ve used it when I coached Girls on the Run.
 My own kids have it with their high school teachers and coaches.
 No more excuses about “I didn’t know”

 - Ease of Use: Once it’s set up, it’s easy, and the app is simple to navigate.
 You can either get notifications through the app, through text, or through email.

 - Parent Percentage: I had 100% parent participation when I used this as a coach.
 Once you enter in the parent’s phone numbers, you can flood them with reminders to join.

-- Cons: It’s communication only.
-No student portfolio, so if you choose this you’ll need another app for student work.
+- CONS: It’s communication only.
+No student portfolio, so if you choose this you’ll need another classroom app for student work.

 This is a new program that I haven’t used yet, so I can only give you an overview of what I see on the surface, but it looks pretty cool!